jenkinsci/claim-plugin/README.md

 ## About this plugin

-The Claim plugin is meant to allow users to claim failing builds and tests from [Jenkins](https://jenkins.io) to signal they are taking responsibility in fixing them.
+The Nuget plugin is meant to allow users to claim failing builds and tests from [Jenkins](https://jenkins.io) to signal they are taking responsibility in fixing them.

 Supported features